 Authenticity is the daily practice of letting go of who we think we’re supposed to be and embracing who we really are. -Brené Brown

-Living authentically for me includes deliberately and persistently saying yes to a simple life or to the soulful simplicity that Courtney Carver speaks to.
+Living authentically for me includes deliberately and persistently saying yes to a simple and sustainable life or to the soulful simplicity that Courtney Carver speaks to.

 But I don’t think we should confuse simple with easy.